Javier Pastore

-Javier Matías Pastore ([xaˈβjeɾ maˈti.as pasˈtoɾe]; born 20 June 1989) is an Argentine professional footballer who plays as an attacking midfielder for Qatar Stars League club Qatar SC.
+Javier Matías Pastore ([xaˈβjeɾ maˈti.as pasˈtoɾe]; born 20 June 1989) is an Argentine former professional footballer who played as a midfielder.

-Pastore began his club career with Talleres and then Huracán in his native Argentina before moving to Serie A team Palermo in 2009 for a reported transfer fee of €4.7 million.
+An attacking midfielder, Pastore began his club career with Talleres and then Huracán in his native Argentina before moving to Serie A team Palermo in 2009 for a reported transfer fee of €4.7 million.
 In 2011, French side Paris Saint-Germain bought him for a reported €39.8 million.
 He won numerous domestic honours with the club, including five Ligue 1 titles, before joining Roma in 2018, for a fee of €24.7 million.

 At international level, Pastore made his senior debut in 2010, and went on to make over 20 appearances for his country.
 He represented Argentina at the 2010 FIFA World Cup, and at three editions of the Copa América, reaching consecutive finals of the latter competition in 2015 and 2016.

 Club career

 Early life

 Pastore was born in Córdoba in an Italian-Argentine family originally from Volvera, Turin.
 He started his career in the youth system of the Argentine club Talleres, and slowly worked his way up to the first team.
 In 2007, he made his debut in the Argentine second division under the wing of manager Ricardo Gareca.
 In 2007, he only managed to play five games.